hogansung/hogansung.github.io/project/undergrad/Sophomore (2012)/SystemProgramming_Hw4/readme.txt

 System Programming Homework 4
-Dec 2012 - Jan 2013
+Jun 2013 - Jun 2013
 It is the most challenging homework I encountered this semester.
 I am asked to calculate the smallest element given a list of numbers using multi-processes.
 In other words, I will fork many processes in the beginning and merge the results from them step by step.
 The largest obstacle for me is finding a way to process inputs from different processes synchronously.
-At the end, “epoll” with “non-blocking” argument sorts everything out.
+At the end, `epoll` with “non-blocking” argument sorts everything out.